grafana/grafana-kiosk/README.md

 - login
   - to a Grafana server (local account)
-  - to a grafana server with anonymous-mode enabled (same method used on [play.grafana.org](https://play.grafana.org))
+  - to a Grafana server with anonymous-mode enabled (same method used on [play.grafana.org](https://play.grafana.org))
-  - to a hosted grafana instance
+  - to a Grafana Cloud instance
+  - to a Grafana server with OAuth enabled
 - switch to kiosk or kiosk-tv mode
 - display the default home page set for the user
 - display a specified dashboard